mtshin/s3console_poc/README.md

 ## Operations

 - PUT - Able to put file(s) into a bucket as individual objects (hardcoded arbitrary limit of 5 files)
+- LIST - Recursively calls list object to list all objects in a bucket to the table
-- GET - Download a file by its object name in a bucket
+- GET - Download a file by clicking the save icon in the table
+- DELETE - Delete object by clicking the trash icon in the table

 ## Requirements